You’ve tried everything—so why do you still feel anxious?

 More anxiety: If you increase your emotional awareness (#6) while having readiness bottlenecks (#1–4), you’ll just feel your existing anxiety more intensely without being ready to work on it.

-Loops of deep shame: If you attempt deep inner work (#6-8) without scaffolding (#5), it’s common to enter unhelpful feedback loops like endless rumination.
+Loops of deep shame: If you attempt deep inner work (#6-8) without trusted scaffolding (#5), it’s common to enter unhelpful feedback loops like endless rumination.

 More triggers: If you work on triggers (#8) before self-rejection (#7), your anxiety may shape-shift: public speaking fear becomes email fear becomes… *endless morphing*.